Pelagic and Open Ocean Accounting

 Jurisdictional boundaries

-The United Nations Convention on the Law of the Sea (UNCLOS) establishes the legal framework for ocean jurisdiction, creating distinct zones with different rights and responsibilities[17]:
+The United Nations Convention on the Law of the Sea (UNCLOS) establishes distinct zones with different rights and responsibilities[16].
+Table 3.1.4 summarises the four zones relevant to pelagic accounting.

-- Exclusive Economic Zone (EEZ) -- extending up to 200 nautical miles, where the coastal State has "sovereign rights for the purpose of exploring and exploiting, conserving and managing the natural resources, whether living or non-living, of the waters superjacent to the seabed"[18]
+Exclusive Economic Zone (EEZ) Extending up to 200 nautical miles, where the coastal State has sovereign rights over natural resources of the superjacent waters[17].

-For accounting purposes, these jurisdictional distinctions are fundamental.
-The SEEA CF asset boundary includes aquatic resources within a country's EEZ throughout their life cycles, but resources on the high seas pose attribution challenges[20].
-The SEEA CF states that "when exploitation control over migrating and straddling fish stocks, and fish stocks that complete their life cycle in international waters (high seas), has been established and the access rights of a country to them are defined in international agreements, that portion of agreed access rights to those aquatic resources can be considered to belong to the country"[21].
+The SEEA CF states that "when exploitation control over migrating and straddling fish stocks, and fish stocks that complete their life cycle in international waters (high seas), has been established and the access rights of a country to them are defined in international agreements, that portion of agreed access rights to those aquatic resources can be considered to belong to the country"[19].
+The BBNJ Agreement (entered into force 17 January 2026) introduces area-based management tools and environmental impact assessments that generate spatial units and data for pelagic condition accounts in areas beyond national jurisdiction, and a benefit-sharing framework for marine genetic resources requiring recording as new economic flows[20].
+Future revisions of this Circular should incorporate detailed guidance on these BBNJ instruments.

-For guidance on how these jurisdictional boundaries interact with ecosystem extent and condition accounts, see TG-0.1 General Introduction to Ocean Accounts on the spatial scope of ocean accounts.
+For how jurisdictional boundaries interact with extent and condition accounts, see TG-0.1 General Introduction to Ocean Accounts.

 3.2 Extent and Condition